Living with Borderline Personality Disorder

 Journal Prompts For Borderline Personality Disorder (BPD)

-One of the tools that I find the most helpful for coping with distressing symptoms and episodes of BPD is journaling.
+BPD journal prompts have been so useful for me in my recovery.
 Journal prompts for Borderline Personality Disorder can help me improve my grounding techniques, accept my emotions, and express myself without judgment.
 I honestly don’t know what I would do without my journal to help process the experiences I go through.
 If you have BPD, I highly recommend starting a journal.
-Here are some BPD prompts and journal ideas for BPD that might help:
+Here are some BPD journal prompts and ideas for journaling with BPD that might help:

 - What are my self-destructive habits?
 List them and write out at least one new constructive coping mechanism for each.